whayler1/rivets-example/readme.md

   ...
 ```

-We create another `rv-each-*` binder that loops through the `data.bag` array and generates a li's.
+We create another `rv-each-*` binder that loops through the `data.bag` array and generates li tags.
 Since we defined the glob in the `rv-each-*` binder as "product" we reference individual array items with `product`.
 We create a "+" and a "-" button for changing the quantity of each item in the shopping bag.
 Each button uses the `rv-on-[event]` binder to reference its corresponding controller function.
 Finally we use the handlebars-like curly braces "{}" syntax to bind `product.quantity` to the quantity display.

 Refresh your browser and click some of the "Add to bag" buttons.
 You'll see the shopping bag populate with the items.
-If you click a products "Add to bag" button multiple times you will see the quantity on that item iterate up in the shopping bag.
+If you click a products "Add to bag" button multiple times you will see the quantity of that item iterate up in the shopping bag.
 Click the plus and minus buttons on items in the shopping bag and you'll see the quantity go up and down.

 When you're done, refresh the page again.
-Notice in the starting state it just says "Shopping Bag" with nothing under it.
+Notice in the apps initial state it just says "Shopping Bag" with nothing under it.
 Let's use binders and formatters to add a message that says "You have no items in your bag" when the shopping bag is empty.
-We're going to create a formatter that returns the length of an array, then we're going send that value to the the `rv-hide` [binder](https://github.com/mikeric/rivets/wiki/Core-Binders#showhide).
+We're going to create a formatter that returns the length of an array, then we're going send that value to the `rv-hide` [binder](https://github.com/mikeric/rivets/wiki/Core-Binders#showhide).
 Since in javascript 0 is "falsey" and all positive numbers are "truthy" the element will be hidden whenever the length of `data.bag` is greater then 0.

 Add this formatter to your js anywhere before `rivets.bind()`.